duclos034/University-repository/README.md

 # University-repository
-Assignments/projects worked in for major courses
+Hello!
+This is a repository for my most notable projects/programs I have worked on for my computer science classes!